blackbun/iOS-app-game/README.md

-# iOS App Game - Jumpy Penguin
+# iOS Tap Game - Jumpy Penguin

 - programmed as a side project to learn iOS in 2016
 - released to Apple App Store